MKC IN SCHOOLS

 Click the package size below that best suits your needs.

-You’ll be taken to our Learning Management System (LMS) site at https://makerkids.education/ to learn more and sign up when you’re ready:
+You’ll be taken to our Learning Management System (LMS) site at https://makerkids.education/ to learn more and sign up to start in Term 2, 3 or 4 in 2021:

 The Maker Kids Club Success Path